The audios of Andic and a media trial: the defense in a case that has never been secret

 No hay anuncios

-The lawyer Míriam Company, from the Molins Defensa Penal firm, adds that until now only the "accusatory narrative" had been known and that a "counterpoint" must be provided.
-Furthermore, she reflects that remaining silent at certain times can be worse, as public opinion may consider it suspicious.
-On the other hand, in a court composed of professional judges, while both criminal lawyers admit they can be influenced, they have a greater capacity "to abstract themselves".
+The lawyer Míriam Company, from the Molins Defensa Penal firm, adds that until now only the "prosecution's narrative" had been known and that a "counterpoint" must be provided.
+Furthermore, she reflects that remaining silent at certain moments can be worse, as public opinion may consider it suspicious.
+On the other hand, in a court composed of professional judges, while both criminal lawyers admit they can be influenced, they have a greater capacity to "abstract themselves".

-A criminal lawyer with experience in trials with media-heavy juries believes it is inevitable that the court will know details of the case before time.
-"The police leak, the prosecution leaks, the lawyers leak… Cases in investigation are theoretically secret, but nowadays it's impossible for them to be, there's nothing that can be done about it," he explains.
-This lawyer sees "utopian" the positions that demand a “pact” to prevent journalists from publishing information or judicial documents.
-"We start from the basis that from now on the investigation phase is in all media every day, there's no need to dwell on it," he adds, predicting that this will only increase.
+A criminal lawyer with experience in high-profile jury trials values that it is inevitable that the court will learn details of the case beforehand.
+"The police leak, the Prosecutor's Office leaks, the lawyers leak… Cases in the investigation phase are theoretically secret, but nowadays it's impossible for them to be, there's nothing that can be done about it," he explains.
+This lawyer sees "utopian" the positions that call for a "pact" to prevent journalists from publishing information or judicial documents.
+"We start from the basis that from now on the investigation phase is in all the media every day, there's no need to dwell on it further," he adds, and predicts that this will only increase.

 Cargando